jknowles/merTools/README.md

 -   Remove `plyr` and replace with `dplyr`
 -   Fix issue \#62 `varList` will now throw an error if `==` is used instead of `=`
 -   Fix issue \#54 `predictInterval` did not included random effects in calculations when `newdata` had more than 1000 rows and/or user specified `parallel=TRUE`.
 Note: fix was to disable the `.paropts` option for `predictInterval` ... user can still specify for *temporary* backward compatibility but this should be either removed or fixed in the permanent solution.
 -   Fix issue \#53 about problems with `predictInterval` when only specific levels of a grouping factor are in `newdata` with the colon specification of interactions
 -   Fix issue \#52 ICC wrong calculations ... we just needed to square the standard deviations that we pulled

-### merTools 0.2.1

--   Fix dependency on `lme4` to ensure compatibility with latest changes.

-### Version 0.2

-#### New Functionality

--   Substantial performance enhancement for `predictInterval` which includes better handling of large numbers of parameters and simulations, performance tweaks for added speed (~10x), and parallel backend support (currently not optimized)
--   Add support for `probit` models and limited support for other `glmm` link functions, with warning (still do not know how to handle sigma parameter for these)
--   Add ability for user-specified seed for reproducibility
--   Add support for `blmerMod` and `bglmerMod` objects from the `blme` package
--   Add a `merModList` object for lists of `merMod` objects fitted to subsets of a dataset, useful for imputation or for working with extremely large datasets
--   Add a `print` method for `merModList` to mimic output of `summary.merMod`
--   Add a `VarCorr` method for `merModList`
--   Add new package data to demonstrate replication from selected published texts on multilevel modeling using different software (1982 High School and Beyond Survey data)

-#### Other changes

--   Changed the default `n.sims` for the `predictInterval` function from 100 to 1,000 to give better coverage and reflect performance increase
--   Changed the default for `level` in `predictInterval` to be 0.8 instead of 0.95 to reflect that 0.95 prediction intervals are more conservative than most users need

 See [NEWS.md](https://github.com/jknowles/merTools/blob/master/NEWS.md) for more details.